 Here’s some ribbon winners right in my own back-yard.

 As y’all know from this post, I love to needlepoint.
-In fact, I’m hosting a needlepointing retreat in NYC….you can read more about it in this post.
-The needlepoint winners’ fabulous creations amaze me every single year, and two of my friends, Catherine Roberts and Shannon Bradford are MAJOR ribbon winners!
+The needlepoint winners’ fabulous creations amaze me every single year, and two of my friends, Katherine Roberts and Shannon Bradford are MAJOR ribbon winners!

 But…there’s so much more to Creative Arts than needlepoint.
 Have you heard of Glue-A-Shoe?
 According to Kathy Bennett, Director of Creative Arts, who has over 35 years of experience in leading the Creative Arts Team, this hotly contested, and highly creative contest has been around for the past fifteen years.
 The idea is to use any kind of shoe as the basis for tongue-in-cheek creations….transforming the shoe into a humorous work of art.
 Kathy knows a contestant who lines up shoes on his mantle, and considers them until inspiration strikes.
 That’s dedication, y’all!